-This document reports codling moth conditions for the 2023 growing season in the OKSIR Program area.
+This document reports codling moth conditions for the 2024 grower season.
 This column will provide a quick summary of the main results.
 More detail is provided in the main body of the report.

-The background information and historical context in this document will not change year over year; however updated results for the current season will be highlighted in this box for quick reference.
+The background information and historical context in this document will not change year over year; however updated results for the current season will be highlighted in this boxes for quick reference.